-If you have knee pain, squats may further irritate your knee.
+If you have knee pain, squats may further irritate your knees.
 They can also increase your risk for knee pain.

-With a deadlift, knees should remain stable, so they can be a safe option if you experience knee pain.
+With a deadlift, your knees should remain stable, so this move can be a safe option if you experience knee pain.

 If you’re experiencing knee pain from squats, you may want to check your form and make sure you’re performing squats correctly.